franklesniak/ads-b-setup/README.md

 1. Attach the SMA end of the **SMA male to N male jumper cable** to the `ANT` end of the filtered pre-amp.
 1. Attach the N connector to the antenna.
 1. Connect the power to the Raspberry Pi to boot it up.
+Wait a couple of minutes for it to start.

+## For Portable ADS-B Receiver Setups: Complete the GPS Setup

+### Adjust the Serial Port Configuration

+1. Reconnect to the Raspberry Pi Using SSH
+    - Wait a few minutes for the Raspberry Pi to reboot.
+    - At the PowerShell prompt or a Command Prompt, type:

+      `ssh -l pi adsbreceiver.local`

+      where `pi` is the user name that you entered during the customization process and `adsbreceiver.local` is the hostname of the Raspberry Pi or its IP address.
+    - Enter the password that you assigned during the customization process.
+1. At the terminal prompt, run the following command:

+    `sudo raspi-config`

+1. In raspi-config, use the arrow keys to select `Interface options`.
+Press `Enter`.
+1. Use the arrow keys to select `Serial Port`.
+Press `Enter`.
+1. When asked `Would you like a login shell to be accessible over serial?`, use the arrow keys to select `No`, then press `Enter`.
+1. When asked `Would you like the serial port hardware to be enabled?`, use the arrow keys to select `Yes`, then press `Enter`.
+1. Press `Enter` to confirm.
+1. Use the arrow keys to select `Finish`, then press `Enter`.
+1. When asked `Would you like to reboot now?`, use the arrow keys to select `Yes`, then press `Enter`.
+1. Wait a couple minutes for the Raspberry Pi to reboot.

+### Install gpsd

+1. Reconnect to the Raspberry Pi Using SSH
+    - Wait a few minutes for the Raspberry Pi to reboot.
+    - At the PowerShell prompt or a Command Prompt, type:

+      `ssh -l pi adsbreceiver.local`

+      where `pi` is the user name that you entered during the customization process and `adsbreceiver.local` is the hostname of the Raspberry Pi or its IP address.
+    - Enter the password that you assigned during the customization process.
+1. At the terminal prompt, run the following command:

+    `sudo apt -y install gpsd-clients gpsd`

+    This command will take a very long time to complete.

+### Configure gpsd

+1. At the terminal prompt, run the following command:

+    `sudo editor /etc/default/gpsd`

+1. Use the arrow keys to navigate to the line that reads:

+    `DEVICES=""`

+    Change this line to read:

+    `DEVICES="/dev/serial0"`

+1. Use the arrow keys to navigate to the line that reads:

+    `GPSD_OPTIONS=""`

+    Change this line to read:

+    `GPSD_OPTIONS="b"`

+1. Press `Ctrl` + `O` to save the file.
+Press `Enter` to confirm the file name.
+Finally, press `Ctrl` + `X` to exit.
+1. Reboot the Raspberry Pi by typing the following in the terminal prompt:

+    `sudo reboot now`

+1. Wait a couple of minutes for the Raspberry Pi to complete its reboot.

+### Configure PiAware to Use GPS

+1. Reconnect to the Raspberry Pi Using SSH
+    - At the PowerShell prompt or a Command Prompt, type:

+      `ssh -l pi adsbreceiver.local`

+      where `pi` is the user name that you entered during the customization process and `adsbreceiver.local` is the hostname of the Raspberry Pi or its IP address.
+    - Enter the password that you assigned during the customization process.
+1. At the terminal prompt, run the following command:

+    `sudo piaware-config use-gpsd yes`

+1. Reboot the Raspberry Pi by typing the following in the terminal prompt:

+    `sudo reboot now`